 Prior to working at TEC, Amy served as Program Coordinator for iFoundry in the College of Engineering at Illinois.
 Amy has a background in freelance graphic design, teaching art classes, and event planning.
 Back in the 1990s she worked as a graphic designer at the Illini Union.
 Amy has a BFA in Graphic Design from Brigham Young University.

 Outside of work, Amy is a voracious reader, participates in on-going volunteer work, and enjoys international cuisine, flower gardening, and needlework.
 She also loves spending time with her husband Eric and their three children.

 Prior to working at TEC, Stephanie worked on numerous grassroots marketing and event marketing campaigns.
 She even spent a year of her life driving a giant 22 foot Pepperidge Farm Goldfish Mobile from coast to coast.
 She worked with many clients such as Kellogg's, Nike, Florida Department of Citrus, Home Depot, Kraft Foods, Cadillac and Sprint in a variety of marketing capacities.
 She also worked for a startup branding agency in Chicago as an Account Supervisor on the Yellowtail Wine account and a mid-size marketing firm in Chicago as a Project Manager on Motorola Mobile Device projects.

 Stephanie graduated from the University of Illinois in 1998 with a B.S. in Advertising & Communications.

-In her spare time, Stephanie enjoys reading, exploring different culinary cuisines, travel, movies, arts and crafts and is now learning the joy of gardening.
-She just joined the Monticello community with her husband, Scott and their sons, Ander and Atwood.
+In her spare time, Stephanie enjoys reading, exploring different culinary cuisines, travel, movies, arts and crafts, and is also learning the joy of gardening.
+In 2015, she joined the Monticello community with her husband, Scott and their sons, Ander and Atwood and their most recent addition to their family, Freya.